-Short for South of Market, SoMa is a sprawling mix of warehouses, cultural centers, hip restaurants, chic nightlife spots, luxury apartments and high-rise office buildings.
-The neighborhood is home to several San Francisco institutions such as the SF MOMA, Yerba Buena Gardens, Moscone Center and AT&T Park, as well as tech giants like Salesforce, Airbnb, Uber, LinkedIn, Dropbox and Yelp.
+Short for South of Market, SoMa is a sprawling mix of warehouses, cultural centers, hip restaurants, chic nightlife, luxury apartments and high-rise office buildings.
+The neighborhood is home to several San Francisco institutions such as the SF MOMA, Yerba Buena Gardens, Moscone Center and AT&T Park, as well as major tech players like Salesforce, Airbnb, Uber, LinkedIn, Dropbox and Yelp.

 This fashionable district is dotted with trendy fashion boutiques, funky art galleries, high-end design shops, acclaimed restaurants and swanky nightlife.
 Despite gentrification, the neighborhood has retained its character and sense of community, with many long-standing establishments still serving cheap food and cocktails.

-One of San Francisco’s signature neighborhoods, Nob Hill is renowned for its affluence, city landmarks, Victorian architecture, high-end hotels and manually-operated cable cars.
-As the name suggests, the neighborhood is situated on one of San Francisco’s 44 hills, providing stellar views of the rest of the city and the San Francisco Bay.
+One of San Francisco’s signature neighborhoods, Nob Hill is renowned for its affluence, city landmarks, Victorian architecture, high-end hotels and iconic cable cars.
+As the name suggests, the neighborhood is situated on one of San Francisco’s 44 hills, providing stellar views of the city and the San Francisco Bay.

 The Castro is widely known as one of San Francisco’s first gay neighborhoods and a prominent symbol of LGBT culture to this day.
-Today, the Castro remains one of the city’s most popular and vibrant neighborhoods, with bars, shops, parades, festivals and events attracting residents from all over the city.
+Today, the Castro remains one of the city’s most popular and vibrant neighborhoods, with bars, shops, parades, festivals and events attracting residents from all over the city, no matter their sexuality.

 Also called Haight-Ashbury, this eccentric district is named for the intersection of Haight and Ashbury streets — an important place and symbol of the mid-1960s hippie counterculture movement.
 This history is felt today in the Haight’s colorful architecture, vintage shops, organic cafes and quirky restaurants.

-What was once cow grazing land and a fishermen settlement is now a popular destination in San Francisco for restaurants, boutique shopping, health spas and wellness centers along Union Street.
+What was once cow grazing land and a fishermen’s settlement is now a popular San Francisco destination for restaurants, boutique shopping, health spas and wellness centers along Union Street.

-Half industrial, half residential, Dogpatch is a rapidly transforming neighborhood now known for its converted warehouses, farm-to-table restaurant scene and convenience to public transportation.
+Half industrial, half residential, Dogpatch is a rapidly transforming neighborhood now known for its converted warehouses, farm-to-table restaurants and convenience to public transportation.